-If a child is absent, please inform the school on the first day of absence by 9.30 am with a reason for absence.
-The telephone must then be followed up by a letter or email explaining your child’s absence when they return to school.
+If a child is absent, please inform the school by email on the first day of absence by 9.30 am with a reason for absence.
+The school may seek clarification of the absence.
 We consider absences to be authorised if your child is sick, however, absences for reasons such as birthdays or shopping trips will be recorded as unauthorised.
 If your child has a medical appointment, please provide the school with a copy of the appointment card/letter for our records.

 Parents are not permitted to arrange holidays during term time, as it disrupts your child’s learning.
 Children attend school for only 190 days a year and the rest of the year is available for holidays.
 In exceptional circumstances the headteacher may authorise a limited absence for attendance at funerals and the like.
-If a child is absent for more than 10 days without authorisation the child’s name may be removed from the register and their place offered to another child.
+If a child is absent for more than 10 days without authorisation the child will be reported to the authorities as being 'missing in education' and the child’s name may be removed from the register and their place offered to another child.

 To request permission to take a child out of school during term time please download the Request to Withdraw a Child from Learning Form (see below), complete the relevant sections and hand it in to the school office or send it to the school.

 Click here to download the Request Form (pdf)